kgivoni/ExData_Plotting1/README.md

 All R scripts (get_data.r, plot[1-4].R) should be copied to the current working directory.

 ## In order to run any of the plot[1-4].R files, type:
-> source("plot1.R") # or "plot2.R" / "plot3.R" / "plot4.R"
+\> source("plot1.R") # or "plot2.R" / "plot3.R" / "plot4.R"

-There is no need to run get_data.R seperately.
+There is no need to run get_data.R seperately (it will be called by the other scripts).

+Thank you.